- Course Number:

 - Special Fee:

-Course DescriptionIntroduces the range of emerging professional opportunities in the field of aging, and guides students in exploring and prioritizing potential career pathways.
+Course DescriptionIntroduces the range of emerging professional opportunities in the field of aging.
+Explores and prioritizes potential career pathways.
 Includes career and labor market research; assessment of passions, interests, experiences and transferable skills; informational interviews, site visits, and networking; career and educational/training goal setting and planning.
-No Pre-requisites.
 Audit available.

 Addendum to Course Description